ome/omero-documentation/developers/Omero/Modules/Api.rst

 ----------------------

-A tutorial is available on to write a service at wiki/HowToCreateAService.
+A tutorial is available on to write a service at :ref:`developers/Omero/Server/HowToCreateAService`.
 In general, if a properly annotated service is placed in any JAR of the OMERO EAR file (see :ref:`developers/Omero/Build` for more) then the service will be deployed to the server.
-In the case of
-OmeroBlitz, the service must be properly defined under :source:`components/blitz/resources`.
+In the case of :ref:`server/blitz`, the service must be properly defined under :source:`components/blitz/resources`.

 Omero Annotations for Validation